Clark Waddoups: Federal judicial service

 Waddoups was nominated by President George W. Bush on April 29, 2008.
 He was confirmed by the Senate on September 26, 2008.
 He received his commission on October 21, 2008.
 He assumed senior status on January 31, 2019.

-Tenure as federal judge

-Waddoups has been the presiding judge in over 600 cases since his confirmation in 2008, involving contract, real property, torts, civil rights, labor, bankruptcy, intellectual property, social security, and more.

 Notable rulings and selected opinions

 Kody Brown, et al. v.
 Gary Herbert, Governor of Utah, et al.

 On July 13, 2011, Kody Brown and family, from the TLC reality television show Sister Wives, filed a complaint in the United States 10th District Court, District of Utah, to challenge Utah's polygamy laws.
 Jonathan Turley of George Washington University represented the plaintiffs in the case.
 The plaintiffs were found to have legal standing, though no charges have been filed against them.
 On December 13, 2013, approximately eleven months after he heard oral arguments in the case, Judge Waddoups rendered a 91-page decision striking down the cohabitation clause of Utah's polygamy statute as unconstitutional, but also allowing Utah to maintain its ban on multiple marriage licenses.
 Unlawful cohabitation, where prosecutors did not need to prove that a marriage ceremony had taken place (only that a couple had lived together), had been a major tool used to prosecute polygamy in Utah since the 1882 Edmunds Act.